 The hominid paleobiology doctoral program is the graduate education and training effort of the Center for the Advanced Study of Hominid Paleobiology, which promotes interdisciplinary research on human evolution.
 Because fossils, artifacts and genomes are complex and mostly indirect sources of data for testing evolutionary hypotheses, research questions in human evolutionary studies exemplify the importance of an interdisciplinary approach.

 Students learn about habitable environments ranging from small, basic residential interiors to larger, more complex commercial and institutional spaces.
-With projects focusing on current design issues as well as lectures and visits from professionals to enhance assignments, the program is a carefully sequenced series of courses building on theoretical, technical and creative competencies.
+With projects focusing on current design issues as well as lectures and visits from professionals to enhance assignments, the curriculum is a carefully sequenced series of courses building on theoretical, technical, and creative competencies.

 The Master of Arts in Islam, offered by the Department of Religion, focuses on the study of Islam in its classical and contemporary formations, with an emphasis on developing competence in classical Islamic intellectual traditions.
 The cross-disciplinary program allows students to study with a variety of faculty members who are knowledgeable about the classical formulations of Islam, and have on-the-ground experience in Muslim-majority countries and communities.
 Centrally located in Washington, D.C., the program offers students the opportunity to interact with U.S.

-The 36-credit, two-year MA in Jewish Cultural Arts—the first of its kind in the United States—produces cultural entrepreneurs and administrators with skills ranging from audience development and fiscal management to the seeding and nurturing of new forms of Jewish cultural expression.
+The 36-credit, two-year MA in Jewish Cultural Arts—the first of its kind in the United States—produces cultural leaders and thinkers with skills ranging from audience development and fiscal management to the seeding and nurturing of new forms of Jewish cultural expression.